jraab/tutorials/rna_seq_pipeline.md

     more fastqc_wt_stdout.txt

 If `fastqc` ran successfully, you can look at it's output.
-This is stored in rna_seq_ko_results.
+This is stored in `rna_seq_ko_results`.
 We can look at the file names with this command:

     ls rna_seq_wt_results/